platformsh/platformsh-docs/docs/src/development/variables.md

 ### At build time

-Only Project variables are available at build time.
+Only Project variables and environment variables set with build visibility (`--visible-build`) are available at build time.
 They will be listed together in a single JSON array and exposed in the `$PLATFORM_VARIABLES` Unix environment variable.

 ```bash
 echo $PLATFORM_VARIABLES | base64 --decode